KoalaTea/authserver/zymkey/readme.md

 my model is ZYMKEY 4i

 there might already be 3 keys generated. check if this is true or if I make a new one

+maybe should be specific instead of being a crypto.Signer but not sure tbh returning ecdsa.PublicKey instead of crypto.Publickey